 Four examples of operational cases are presented, where existence of such standards would result in clear benefits, increasing efficiency of crisis activities.
-Those cases cover:

-- improved understanding of situation during early phase of the crisis, when international actors assess extent of a crisis and consider their involvement; - increased efficiency of operations resulting from having access to information about changes of the overall situation during deployment; - increased safety resulting from having immediate access to information about new emerging threats and risks; - more informed strategic planning of longer-term activities, having access to situation forecasts.
+Those cases cover: - improved understanding of situation during early phase of the crisis, when international actors assess extent of a crisis and consider their involvement; - increased efficiency of operations resulting from having access to information about changes of the overall situation during deployment; - increased safety resulting from having immediate access to information about new emerging threats and risks; - more informed strategic planning of longer-term activities, having access to situation forecasts.

 The paper builds upon a series of analytical and experimental activities that enabled synthesis of views of space and civil protection communities.
 Analytical work was initiated by the workshop "Space for Civil Protection" organised by ESPI and supported by ESA IAP in 2011.
 It was continued during the Polish Presidency of the European Union, when issue of ensuring an effective flow of geospatial information during crisis situations was brought to the level of formal EU Council recommendations.

-On the practical side, both technical solutions and the benefits of integrating them into civil protection structures were demonstrated during EU Carpathex 2011 field exercise and during the interactive simulation being part of the "Use of space applications in humanitarian operations" workshop in 2012, co-organised by the Crisis Information Centre SRC, the [Polish] High School of Fire Service, and the Secure World Foundation.
+On the practical side, both technical solutions and the benefits of integrating them into civil protection structures were demonstrated during EU Carpathex 2011 field exercise, during the interactive simulation being part of the "Use of space applications in humanitarian operations" workshop in 2012 and the civil protection exercises in Poland in spring 2013 and 2014.